na-na-hi/renget/archive/how2playba.md

 ## Shop
 The place where u buy stuff and rub Sora's forehead.
 **The only items that rotate in the shop are the artifacts in the credit store.**
+You can see when a shop refreshes on the bottom, they refresh on a daily/weekly/monthly basis.

 >Normal shop (or credit shop)
 Buy out the artifacts/OOParts in the normal shop at the bottom every day, until you have a nice stack of 200 of the target item.
 Buy the enhancement stones *only if you need them*.